js15612/js15612.github.io/README.md

 # Jacob Springer

-**Ambition, diligence, and a desire for more knowledge; I'm a passionate engineering student heavily involved with my Society of Automotive Engineers chapter.**  I am currently pursuing an internship or co-op position at a company relating to the automotive or aerospace industries.
+**Mechanical engineering graduate seeking opportunity**  I am currently pursuing an internship or co-op position at a company relating to the automotive or aerospace industries.

 ## Basics